PriceSnap

 Nike, Jordan Brand, and Yeezy dominate the resale market.
 Air Jordan 1s, Nike Dunks, and Yeezy Boost 350s consistently command strong premiums.
 New Balance and Asics collaborations are increasingly popular among collectors.

-Having the OG box with matching size label and SKU adds 10-20% to value.
+Having the OG box with matching size label and SKU typically adds 10-20% to value.
 Extra laces, hang tags, special packaging, and receipts further increase desirability and authenticity confidence.

 Only 89 pairs with power lacing